EthanCai/programming-learning-notes/projects-part-1.md

 ## Compiler

+- [LLVM](http://www.llvm.org/): The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
+Despite its name, LLVM has little to do with traditional virtual machines.
+The name "LLVM" itself is not an acronym; it is the full name of the project.
 - [Golang: gopherjs](https://github.com/gopherjs/gopherjs): A compiler from Go to JavaScript for running Go code in a browser
 - [.NET Core](http://dotnet.github.io/core/): A general purpose managed framework
 - [.NET: Mono](http://www.mono-project.com/): Cross platform, open source .NET framework